The Awakening Collective

 3. Dissociation Masquerading as Detachment

 No-self can be used to numb or distance oneself from difficult experiences.
-The person may appear peaceful, but they are actually dissociating from unresolved feelings, often be reifying witnessing awareness, or in other words, by attaching to an identity as awareness and holding all experience at a distance.
+The person may appear peaceful, but they are actually dissociating or detaching from important feelings that could teach them something.
+This is often done by reifying witnessing awareness, or attaching to pure awareness or presence as a solid ground, as something real.
+Nothing is real, so this is still a distortion.

 4. Compassion Without Boundaries

-A person who sees through self may inaccurately assume that boundaries are egoic, leading to burnout, exploitation, or resentment.
-This occurs because they have not fully accepted and integrated their human need for safety and selfishness.
+A person who sees through self may inaccurately assume that boundaries are not needed.
+This may lead to burnout, exploitation, or resentment.
+This occurs because they have not fully allowed and integrated their human need for safety and selfishness.

 5. Ethical Blind Spots

-Even after ego dissolution, unexamined shadow patterns can create behaviors that are harmful to others—sometimes subtly, sometimes overtly.
-This is why awakening alone does not guarantee ethics; developmental growth does.
+Even after some ego dissolution, unexamined shadow patterns can create behaviors that are harmful to others—sometimes subtly, sometimes overtly.
+This is why awakening does not guarantee ethics; developmental growth does.

 6. Inflated “Awake Identity”

-Paradoxically, someone who sees through self often adopts a subtle new identity of being awakened, special, or unique.
-This is simply the ego reforming at a subtler level because deeper aspects of self have not yet been seen, owned, and integrated.
+Paradoxically, someone who sees through self often adopts a subtle new identity of being awakened, special, or liberated.
+This is simply the ego reforming at a subtler level because deeper aspects of experience have not yet been seen, owned, and integrated.

 All of these shadow expressions demonstrate the paradox:

-Even after initial awakening, the self still needs to mature to ensure that the awakening is expressed as truth rather than shadow.
+Even after initial awakening, the self still needs to mature to ensure that the awakening continues to deepen and clarify itself.

 Get Support